 Montpelier is a somewhat small town located in the state of Virginia.
 With a population of 6,029 people and just one neighborhood, Montpelier is the 111th largest community in Virginia.

-Montpelier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Montpelier is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Montpelier is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Montpelier who work in management occupations (11.94%), sales jobs (9.68%), and office and administrative support (8.95%).

 Telecommuters are a relatively large percentage of the workforce: 11.53% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.